|

 Mathew Perry’s drug addiction started with opioids the same way it did for millions of Americans: following an accident In 1997, he was prescribed painkillers and became addicted to them.
 He explains at one point, his addiction got so bad that he was taking 55 pills per day while filming his hit show Friends.
 “I didn’t know how to stop,” he explained.

-The actor starts his memoir, Friends, Lovers, and the Big Terrible Thing, by describing the time he nearly lost his life shortly before his 50th birthday.
+The actor started his memoir, Friends, Lovers, and the Big Terrible Thing, by describing the time he nearly lost his life shortly before his 50th birthday.
 He recalls being admitted to the hospital with a perforated stomach and doctors giving him minimal chances of survival.
 “I was put on a thing called an ECMO machine, which does all the breathing for your heart and your lungs.
 And that’s called a Hail Mary.
 No one survives that. […] There were five people put on an ECMO machine that night and the other four died and I survived,” he explained.

 In the Matthew Perry People interview, we also learn more about how fellow Friends cast members tried to support him throughout the years.
-He describes them as “understanding […] and patient.”
-Honest about his relapses, the actor admits to having done his best work while in recovery: “Season 9 was the year that I was sober the whole way through.
+He described them as “understanding […] and patient.”
+Honest about his relapses, the actor admitted to having done his best work while in recovery: “Season 9 was the year that I was sober the whole way through.
 And guess which season I got nominated for best actor?
 I was like, ‘That should tell me something.'”

 Despite the challenges he faced, the star decided to share his journey, however harrowing, with the public in the hopes that it would help other people dealing with the same.
-“I say in the book that if I did die, it would shock people, but it wouldn’t surprise anybody,” he admits.
+“I say in the book that if I did die, it would shock people, but it wouldn’t surprise anybody,” he admitted.
 “And that’s a very scary thing to be living with.
 So my hope is that people will relate to it, and know that this disease attacks everybody.
 It doesn’t matter if you’re successful or not successful, the disease doesn’t care.”

 Matthew Perry’s Thoughts on Sobriety